Why study in Social Work?

 3. Self-reflection, as a complement to the other two areas of knowledge, on our place in society, requiring in us an ability to assess our own strengths, biases and limits

-The honours BA program is:
+The Honours Bachelor program is:

 - Based on 2 main themes—diversity and generation